 Unfolding in real time, Gustav Möller’s feature debut follows Asger through this decision and its consequences.
 Just like the film’s hero, we are trapped at the call centre, and we share the stress of being a helpless witness — or perhaps the cause of something worse.
 Moller’s sound design vividly conjures a whole world outside, through what we and Asger hear on the phone.

-Back at Sundance, Möller and Cedergren talked to me about their collaboration, explained how Möller and his co-writer, Emil Nygaard Albertsen, got the idea for the film, and described the way in which constraints of time and place led to new creative possibilities for actor and director.
+Back at Sundance, Möller and Cedergren talked to me about their collaboration on The Guilty, explained how Möller and his co-writer, Emil Nygaard Albertsen, got the idea for the film, and described the way in which constraints of time and place led to new creative possibilities for actor and director.

 7R: What research did you do — both for the script and the shoot — about how call centres work?

 Gustav Möller: The idea for the film came from a YouTube clip I heard that was a real 911 call.
 I was both inspired by how gripping it was, but also the inner imagery that the sound provoked.
 That was the starting point, but that soon led me into the research along with my co-writer, Emil Nygaard Albertsen.

 We went out to different dispatch centres and spent mainly night shifts there.
 We would meet the police officers working there and listen in on the calls they were receiving.
 The first thing that surprised me was that some of the police officers at the dispatch centre were there against their own will: they had been suspended and put there.

 As a screenwriter, you start getting ideas.
 Why would a person do this?
 Why would a person get put in such a situation?
 We started coming up with a character and also began interviewing police officers who had been through the same experiences Asger has.
 I was really fascinated by the job description of being so close to something traumatic and violent in sound.